intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 are quite specific and could be targets to be worked in the IETF in the near term.

-Russ White’s presentation highlighted the need to understand the tradeoffs involved in changing forwarding decisions – such as increased stretch and jitter.
+Russ White's presentation highlighted the need to understand the trade-offs involved in changing forwarding decisions - such as increased stretch and jitter.
 Brendan Moran talked about the potentially significant impact of using efficiency binary formats when carrying data in protocols.
 This is something that can be relatively easily adopted in